Kernel Methods for the Approximation of Nonlinear Systems: Background

-Several methods have been developed to solve these equations directly~\cite{laub,li}.
+Several methods have been developed to solve these equations (see ~\cite{hammarling,laub,li} for example).
+As mentioned at the beginning of this section, it is also possible to estimate the Gramians from empirical data, cf. (\ref{wc_empirical}) and (\ref{wo_empirical}) below.

-The idea behind balancing is to find a representation where the system's observable and controllable subspaces are aligned so that reduction, if possible, consists of eliminating uncontrollable states which are also the least observable.
-More formally, we would like to find a new coordinate system such that
+The idea behind balancing is to find a representation where the system's observable and controllable subspaces are aligned so that reduction, if possible, consists of eliminating the states that are least controllable and which are also the least observable.
+More formally, we would like to find a new coordinate system such that $\Sigma:=W_c=W_o=\mbox{diag}\{\sigma_1,\cdots,\sigma_n\}$ where $\sigma_1 \ge \sigma_2 \ge \cdots \ge \sigma_n > 0$.

+\begin{theorem}\cite{dullerud} If $(A,B)$ is controllable and $(A,C)$ is observable, then the eigenvalues of $W_oW_c$ are similarity invariants, i.e. they are independent of the choice of the state-space representation of (\ref{linsys}).
+Moreover, there exists a state-space representation where